ldbv-by/bav4/README.md

    - `/services` : the service and domain classes of the module
    - `/i18n` : i18n provider and loader for this module:

-4. Modules are allowed to use actions from other modules
+4. Modules are allowed to use actions from other modules.

 ### `src/services`